 - Rice – It makes the base of this dish.
 You can use any type of rice, but traditionally it is broken rice that is used.
 Since the grains are broken, this type of rice looks like short-grain rice.

-- "Pork" skin - To replace the pork skin, we are using vermicelli that we will season with roasted rice powder.
+- “Pork” skin – To replace the pork skin, we are using vermicelli which we will season with roasted rice powder.

 - Steamed tofu loaf – Check out our Steamed Tofu Loaf recipe here.